Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: The importance of the free parameter T

 Fig. \ref{fig:vel-structure} shows a set of nine results.
-Each of the three synthetic spectra (turbulent, thermal, and temperature line broadening) was modelled assuming each line broadening mechanism.
+Each of the three synthetic spectra (turbulent, thermal, and compound line broadening) was modelled assuming each line broadening mechanism.
 The spectrum and model in each panel is as described in the figure caption.
-The continuous orange vertical lines and blue dashed lines indicate the line centres of the heavy element and interlopers absorption components.
+The continuous orange vertical lines and blue dashed lines indicate the line centres of the target lines and interlopers.
 Figs. \ref{fig:turb-stat}, \ref{fig:therm-stat}, and \ref{fig:temp-stat} present the central values and errors for the $\log N$, $z$ and $b$-parameters from each best-fit model in Fig. \ref{fig:vel-structure}.
-These figures illustrate that modelling a {\it turbulent} spectrum with a {\it thermal} model leads to errors, and {\it vice versa}.
+These figures illustrate that modelling a turbulent spectrum with a thermal model leads to errors, and {\it vice versa}.
 AI-VPFIT sometimes needs two components to achieve the best-fit model for what is in reality a single component.
 The parameter error estimates are typically poorly determined for these ``double components''.

 Whilst ensuring that the model solves simultaneously for both thermal and turbulent components of the observed $b$-parameter, this does come with a cost, and may not always be possible.
-If the species fitted simultaneously (i.e. the primary and secondary species) have fairly similar atomic masses, $b_{turb}$ and $b_{th}$ approach degeneracy, leading to a huge uncertainty estimates on the gas temperature.
+If the species fitted simultaneously (i.e. the primary and secondary species) have fairly similar atomic masses, $b_\mathrm{turb}$ and $b_\mathrm{th}$ approach degeneracy, leading to a huge uncertainty estimates on the gas temperature.
 In the synthetic models explored here, the only two elements ``observed'' are Mg (A=24) and Fe (A=56).
 Even then, slight degeneracy translates into quite large uncertainties, as is illustrated in the bottom right panel in Figs. \ref{fig:turb-stat}, \ref{fig:therm-stat}, and \ref{fig:temp-stat}.